Methods of Sales

 Other Sites for Learning About Sales

-GSA Surplus Personal Property Sales Systems: Announce and track sales of property sold through offline bidding, such as public auction.
-The system provides a listing of surplus property available for sale, organized by geographic location.
+GSA Surplus Personal Property Sales Systems: Announce and track sales of property sold through offline bidding, such as public auction and view a listing of surplus property available for sale and organized by geographic location.

 GSA Fleet Vehicle Sales: View vehicles for sale in an auction environment.